Artyom-Skuratovich/java-filmorate/README.md

        f.Duration,
        r.Name AS Rating
 FROM Films AS f
-INNER JOIN Ratings AS r ON f.RatingId = r.Id
+INNER JOIN AgeRatings AS r ON f.AgeRatingId = r.Id
 WHERE f.Id IN (SELECT FilmId
 	       FROM Likes
 	       GROUP BY FilmId